huggingface/text-embeddings-inference/README.md

 | Ada Lovelace (RTX 4000 series, ...) | ghcr.io/huggingface/text-embeddings-inference:89-0.3.0                    |
 | Hopper (H100)                       | ghcr.io/huggingface/text-embeddings-inference:hopper-0.3.0 (experimental) |

+**Warning**: Flash Attention is turned off by default for the Turing image as it suffers from precision issues.
+You can turn Flash Attention v1 ON by using the `USE_FLASH_ATTENTION=True` environment variable.

 ### API documentation

 You can consult the OpenAPI documentation of the `text-embeddings-inference` REST API using the `/docs` route.